Gastroenterology Jobs in 2023

 With an aging population and more people with health insurance coverage, the United States needs more physicians, including gastroenterologists to care for the digestive tract, or gastrointestinal (GI) tract.

 The COVID-19 pandemic resulted in changes for gastroenterologists.
 A 2020 study in Gastroenterology found 76 percent of GI clinics either partly or fully closed during the early months of the pandemic.
-About half switched to telemedicine, and 74 percent modified their schedules, reducing the attending physicians at the hospital.
+About half switched to telemedicine, and 74 percent modified their schedules, reducing the number of attending physicians at the hospital.
 Fellows still evaluated inpatients, either in person or electronically.
 Forty-five percent of interventional endoscopy training programs stopped their educational activities.

 Adding to the demand for gastroenterologists, the GASTROSWOT project reports the frequency and complexity of GI diseases are increasing, including cancers, and many technical innovations are in the works.